 What a deal!
 Anyone can skate!
 Rentals are $2.00.
 This offer is only for Tuesday evenings from 6:30-7:45pm.

 Everyone Welcome Stick and Puck

-Shared ice to practise your skills.
-Players must bring a stick and wear a helmet and gloves.
+Shared ice to practice your skating or hockey skills.
+Players must bring a stick and wear a helmet and gloves for the Stick and Puck section.
 Sponge pucks are only $2.00 (deposit required).
-Games are not allowed.
+Goalies and games are not allowed.